Misl3d/Coupon-Clipper-Userscripts/README.md

 3. Press Load all to Card.

 ## Info:
-Based of https://github.com/mortonfox/shoprite-load-all-to-card, created with the help of ChatGPT
+Based on https://github.com/mortonfox/shoprite-load-all-to-card, created with the help of ChatGPT